ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 1. To switch to **dynamic** scaling method, set the `step3_is_dynamic` variable to **true**, **Save** the setting and **Apply** the plan.
 This setting adds an instance group manager and an instance group manager policy to the existing instance group thus switching the instance group scaling method from `static` to `dynamic`.
  ![scale instances](images/solution62-vpc-scaling-dedicated-hidden/autoscale.png)
 2. To check the autoscaling capabilities, you can use a load generator to generate load against your application.
-Navigate to the [load generator URL](https://load.fun.cloud.ibm.com/) and paste the public load balancer URL from the step above and add the endpoint to the frontend API, i.e. `http://<load-balancer>/v1/controller/balance.php`.
-This load generator will simulate about 300 clients hitting the frontend API for 30 seconds.
+   1. Navigate to the [load generator URL](https://load.fun.cloud.ibm.com/).This load generator will simulate about 300 clients hitting the frontend API for 30 seconds.
+   2. **Paste** the public load balancer URL from the above step
+   3. **Append** `/v1/controller/balance.php` which is the endpoint to the frontend API.
+The URL should look like `http://<load-balancer>/v1/controller/balance.php`.
-3. Click on **Generate load** and wait for the cycle to complete.
+   4. Click on **Generate load** and wait for the cycle to complete.
 Hit a couple of cycles to generate more traffic.
-4. Under **Memberships** tab of your [instance group](https://{DomainName}/vpc-ext/autoscale/groups), you should see new instances being provisioned.
+3. Under **Memberships** tab of your [instance group](https://{DomainName}/vpc-ext/autoscale/groups), you should see new instances being provisioned.

    You should see up to 5 instances taking the load as the maximum membership count is set to `5`.
 You can check the minimum and maximum instance group size under `Overview` tab of the instance group.
    {:tip}

-5. Navigate to the browser showing the frontend app and **submit** balance multiple times to see the details of the frontend VSI and backend VSI serving the request.
+4. Navigate to the browser showing the frontend app and **submit** balance multiple times to see the details of the frontend VSI and backend VSI serving the request.

    Wait for the instances to scale as the aggregate period is set to `90 seconds` and cooldown period set to `120 seconds`.
    {:tip}

-6. Wait for the instances to scale to `1` before moving to the next step.
+5. Wait for the instances to scale to `1` before moving to the next step.

 ### Scheduled actions
 {: #vpc-scaling-dedicated-compute-scheduled-scale}